breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 let alertHTMLCode = (age < 16) ? "<div>Warning!
 You cannot drive</div>" : "";
 ```

-Now our `alertHTMLCode` variable will be empty if the user age is less than 16, if its more it will contain the entire HTML.
+Now our `alertHTMLCode` variable will be empty if the user age is less than 16, if it's more it will contain the entire HTML.

 <script async src="//jsfiddle.net/BreatheCode/bycgsnqt/7/embed/js,html,result/"></script>